telemarksoftware/nonpareil-voyager-series/src/README.md

 # nonpareil-voyager-series
-nonpareil-voyager-series is a set of MacOS applications which simulate the Hewlett-Packard Voyager Series calculators.
+nonpareil-voyager-series is a set of macOS applications which simulate the Hewlett-Packard Voyager Series calculators.

 # nonpareil for os x